braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/customization.md

 {% endtab %}
 {% endtabs %}

-All of our [in-app message view controllers][37] are open-sourced.
+Our [in-app message view controllers][37] are open-source.
 You can use subclasses or categories to customize the display or behavior of in-app messages.

 ## Custom in-app message triggering

-By default, in-app messages are triggered by event types that are logged by the SDK.
-If you would like to trigger in-app messages by server-sent events you are also able to achieve this.
+By default, in-app messages are triggered by event types logged by the SDK.
+If you would like to trigger in-app messages by server-sent events, you can also achieve this.

-To enable this feature you would send a silent push to the device which allows the device to log an SDK based event.
+To enable this feature, you would send a silent push to the device, which allows the device to log an SDK-based event.
 This SDK event would subsequently trigger the user-facing in-app message.

 ### Step 1: Handle silent push and key-value pairs